dlam15/CS441_program5/README.md

 the audio.
-For the voice, even though there are various languages listed it does not translate the text to the specified language (except for numbers); it instead just says the text that is written and so the audio may have have an accent depending on the voice chosen.
+For the voice, even though there are various languages listed it does not translate the text to the specified language (except for numbers); it instead just says the text that is written and so the audio may have an accent depending on the voice chosen.

 ## References: